The Game of Life: Twists & Turns: Winning the game

 The game is over when the Lifepod runs out of years.
 Each player puts their Visa Card into the Lifepod, which will calculate the number of Life Points the player has won.
 This is done by changing the values of their cars and houses into Life Points.
 The player with the most Life Points wins the game.

 Differences

+US version vs European versions

+The game has been published in multiple European countries (including UK) and languages.
+There are, however, some differences in the game board and rules, which are equal among all European editions but different from US edition.
+Examples: